JiahuaDong/FISS/README.md

 # Pytorch Implementation for FBL

-## [[CVPR-2023] Federated Incremental Semantic Segmentation](https://openaccess.thecvf.com/content/CVPR2022/html/Dong_Federated_Class-Incremental_Learning_CVPR_2022_paper.html)
+## [[CVPR-2023] Federated Incremental Semantic Segmentation](https://arxiv.org/pdf/2304.04620.pdf)

 This is the official implementation code of our paper "**Federated Incremental Semantic Segmentation**" accepted by [CVPR-2023](https://cvpr2023.thecvf.com/).

-You can also find the arXiv version with supplementary material at [here](https://arxiv.org/abs/2203.11473).
+You can also find the arXiv version with supplementary material at [here](https://arxiv.org/pdf/2304.04620.pdf).

 ## Framework

-We are preparing the camera ready version, and code is coming soon...
+The code is coming soon...

 ## Our Related Works